Why This Work Matters

 Delivery System Interventions

-- The National Health Law Program is conducting focus groups to better understand on-the-ground issues impacting doulas who provide care in California (e.g., scope of practice, training/certification, reimbursement).
-It is also developing fact sheets for policymakers to help inform the discussion about Medi-Cal coverage for doulas.
-(In process)
+- The National Health Law Program conducted focus groups to better understand on-the-ground issues impacting doulas who provide care in California (e.g., scope of practice, training/certification, reimbursement), and produced educational materials for key decisionmakers, including policymakers, to help inform the discussion about Medi-Cal coverage for doulas.
+(June 2020)

 Lived Experience and Community Voice

-- Narrative Nation is conducting preliminary work to plan for a podcast series to tell joyful Black birth stories, with the goal of lifting up the positive for Black mothers/birthing people and their families, educating communities, and informing health care providers.
+- Narrative Nation is developing a podcast series called Birthright to tell joyful Black birth stories, with the goal of lifting up the positive for Black mothers/birthing people and their families, educating communities, and informing health care providers.
+CHCF is funding the inaugural season.
 (In process)

 - CHCF is funding Hollywood, Health & Society, a program of the USC Annenberg Norman Lear Center, to help screenwriters more accurately depict maternity care on television.
 A key topic of focus in this work is birth equity for Black mothers/birthing people.
 Stories such as this one on “The Resident” help to educate the public.
 (In process)